-A. Salas Ellacuriaga is a Professor at the Universidade de Santiago de Compostela (USC), and a member of the Instituto de Medicina Legal (INCIFOR).
+Antonio Salas Ellacuriaga is a Full Professor at the Faculty of Medicine of the Universidade de Santiago de Compostela (USC), and a member of the Instituto de Medicina Legal (INCIFOR).
 His research activity began at the INCIFOR (previously IML) in 1994.
-Most of his research activity at that time was dedicated to human population genetics.
-The group was born at the same time his IP began his independent research career (PhD in 1999).
-The IP was the beneficiary of a 'tenure track' Ramón y Cajal contract (2005), and shortly afterward he stabilized as full Prof. at the Faculty of Medicine - USC.
-GenPoB, as it is conceived today, was born at the same time the Institute of Health Research (Instituto de Investigación Sanitaria - IDIS) was created (2008).
+Most of his research activity at that time was dedicated to forensic and human population genetics.
+The group was born at the same time his IP began his independent research career (PhD: 1999).
+The IP was the beneficiary of a 'tenure track' Ramón y Cajal contract (2005), and shortly afterward he stabilized as a full Prof. at the Faculty of Medicine - USC.
+GenPoB, as it is conceived today, was born at the same time the Institute of Health Research (Instituto de Investigación Sanitaria - IDIS) was created in 2008.

-The present conformation of the group emerges as a collaborative effort with GenViP (Genetics, Vaccines, Infectious Diseases and Pediatrics; GENVIP – IDIS) head by F. Martinón Torres (Head of Pediatrics - Hospital Clínico) and A. Salas Ellacuriaga.
-We met >14 ya and now work together in a variety of projects related to human populations with a special focus on infectious diseases and vaccines.
-We established a synergistic collaboration that combined basic (GenPoB) and clinical/translational science (Genvip).
-We now carry out basic research with an eye put on translational, personal and precision medicine.
+The present conformation of the group emerges as a collaborative effort with GenViP (Genetics, Vaccines, Infectious Diseases and Pediatrics; GENVIP – IDIS) headed by F. Martinón Torres (Head of Pediatrics - Hospital Clínico) and A. Salas Ellacuriaga (coIP).
+We met >14 y.a. and now work together on a variety of projects related to human populations with a special focus on infectious diseases and vaccines.
+We established a synergistic collaboration that combines basic (GenPoB) and clinical/translational science (Genvip).
+We now carry out basic research with an eye put on translational, personal, and precision medicine.
 Besides, we work very close to other IDIS research laboratories and within a broad and complex international collaboration network.

-In the last 10 years or so, the main interest of GenPoB has switched to 'omics'.
-We still dedicates effort to do research in different aspects of forensic genetics related to human population variation.
-A few keywords help at summarizing the research activity of GenPoB today: human genomics, next generation sequencing, whole genome and whole exome sequencing, transcriptomics, epigenomics, bioinformatics, infectomics, vaccinomics, common and rare diseases.
+In the last 14 years or so, the main interest of GenPoB has switched to 'omics'.
+We still dedicate effort to do research in different aspects of forensic genetics related to human population variation.
+A few keywords help at summarizing the research activity of GenPoB today: human genomics, Next Generation Sequencing (NGS), whole genome and whole exome sequencing, transcriptomics, epigenomics, bioinformatics, infectomics, vaccunomics, inmunosequencing, common and rare diseases.
 See also the Lab section.